amirghedira/amir-platform-api/readme.md

 To launch the backend, you have to first add a `.env` file in the root directory that will hold the environment variables of the backend.
 You can find a `.env.example` folder as reference for the environment variables used.
 Note that you need an S3 storage (for example AWS S3) that will be used in the backend as storage service.

-After adding a `.env` file, you have to install the NodeJS packages on the backend (the project holds both the frontend under the client folder and the backend in the root directory of the project)
+After adding a `.env` file, you have to install the NodeJS packages on the backend

 To install the backend Node packages, simply run:
 ``` bash